Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction: With Respect to Time and the Reynolds Number

-In Section~\ref{sec:g-rom}, we showed that the EFR-EFRROM is more accurate than the EFR-ROM when model reduction is performed in the time domain.
-In this section, we compare the EFR-EFRROM with the EFR-ROM when model reduction is performed both in the time domain and in the parameter domain.
-To this end, we consider the NSE~\eqref{eq:NSE} with a variable kinematic viscosity: $\nu \in [\nu_{min}, \nu_{max}] \subset \mathbb R^+$.
+\A{In Section~\ref{sec:g-rom}, we showed that the {{EFR-EFR}} is more accurate than the {EFR-noEFR} when model reduction is performed in the time domain.
+In this section, we perform a numerical investigation of the {{EFR-EFR}} and {EFR-noEFR} when model reduction is performed not only in the time domain (as we did in Section~\ref{sec:g-rom}), but also in the parameter domain (i.e., with respect to $\nu$). } To this end, we consider the NSE~\eqref{eq:NSE} with a variable kinematic viscosity: $\nu \in [\nu_{min}, \nu_{max}] \subset \mathbb R^+$.
 From definition \eqref{eq:Re}, it is clear that changing $\nu$ will change the Reynolds number, which will vary in the interval $[0, Re_{max}] \subset \mathbb R^+$.